Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Read-only: collect recent cook errors and warnings' with specific verb and resource.
-It distinguishes from sibling tools like get_td_node_errors by mentioning it provides more context and uses a different mechanism (walking operator tree and probing logs).
+The description clearly states the tool collects recent cook errors and warnings from a TouchDesigner project for debugging, with specific verb 'collect' and resource 'cook errors and warnings'.
+It distinguishes from sibling tools like 'summarize_td_errors' and 'get_td_node_errors' by mentioning it walks the operator tree and provides context without requiring a new REST endpoint.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.